Anthropology from a Pragmatic Point of View

+In the context of the historical development of philosophical writings, the work has attracted international attention.
+Scholars Victor L. Dowdell and Hans H. Rudnick, for example, have argued that Anthropology from a Pragmatic Point of View constitutes the best way for layperson readers to begin learning Kant's philosophy.
+Introduction to Kant's Anthropology (French: Introduction à l'Anthropologie) was devised by seminal historian of ideas Michel Foucault in the 1960s and depicts Foucault's desires in evaluating the differences between various peoples across different countries.
+While Foucault fundamentally appreciated the depth and scope of Kant's arguments, he additionally elaborated a large number of specific points given Foucault's particularly strong views on transcendental thought as a 20th-century philosopher.

+Language barriers initially created problems in terms of distributing both of the aforementioned writings.
+Fortunately, Foucault's work received an English translation and widespread publication in the 2000s.
+Kant's original work likewise has attracted increased notice over time among differing audiences.

 Origins and arguments

 Background and composition

 Kant's work distills the content that he taught in an annual course at the Albertus Universität in then Königsberg, Germany, a program which Kant set forth from 1772 until his retirement in 1796.
 The book came out in 1798 with the intent of exposing Kant's viewpoints on the then embryonic intellectual field of anthropology to a wider audience.
 Despite not being free, unlike other speaking engagements by Kant, the philosopher's classes on the topic had achieved widespread popular interest in contrast to previous attempts to spread his general ideas to the masses.

 Anthropology from a Pragmatic Point of View wound up being the last major work of Kant that was edited by the philosopher himself.
 The strain of his age and the state of his health had significantly affected his writing.
 Despite the meaning that he attached to the book, those factors meant that he found himself unable to do more much than arrange his lecture notes for publication.